tweedegolf/workshop-embedded-twoparter/material/preface/setup.md

 sudo udevadm control --reload-rules
 ```

 If you're on `windows`, we need to install a generic WinUSB driver.
-You can use [Zadig](https://zadig.akeo.ie/) to select the usb device that uses the jlink driver and insall WinUSB on it.
+You can use [Zadig](https://zadig.akeo.ie/) to select the usb device that uses the jlink driver and install WinUSB on it.
 *This will uninstall the official driver, which means that the official Segger tools will not work anymore after this.* To revert, go to `device manager` and uninstall the usb device.
 The jlink driver will then be used again for that usb connection.

 Then, switch the nRF52840DK off and on or remove the cable and plug it in again.